King Albert Park

 King Albert Park station is one of six stations along the Downtown Line 2 designated as Civil Defence (CD) shelters, which will be activated in times of national emergency.
 Apart from reinforced construction, the stations are designed and equipped with facilities to ensure the shelter environment is tolerable for all shelterees during shelter occupation.
 These facilities include protective blast doors, decontamination facilities, ventilation systems, power and water supply systems and a dry toilet system.

-King Albert Park MRT station has a two exits at ground level (A and B), each at either side of Dunearn / Bukit Timah Road.
-While Exit A is the surface level entrance to the underground station, Exit B is connected to it via an overhead bridge.
+King Albert Park MRT station has a two exits at ground level (A and B), each at either side of Bukit Timah Road / Dunearn Road.
+While Exit A is the surface level entrance to the underground station along Bukit Timah Road, Exit B along Dunearn Road is connected to it via an overhead bridge.
 Both ends of the overhead bridge are equipped with escalators, and lifts provide barrier-free accessibility for the disabled.

 |A||Yes||Bukit Timah Road||Bukit Timah Railway Station, Bukit Timah Railway Bridge, Floridian, Covenant Community Methodist Church, KAP Residences, King Albert Park, King Albert Lodge, Maple Woods, Methodist Girls’ School, The Nexus, The Sterling,|